NikVogri/nikvogrinec.com/README.md

 1. Clone to a local repo
 2. Run ```yarn``` or ```npm install```
 3. Create a .env file by running ```cp .env.example .env```
-4. Update ENV variables with your contentful and google tag credentials
+4. Update ENV variables with your contentful credentials

 ## Features
 - Blog system